-We then went to Commander’s Call.
-Upon leaving I received a voicemail message from MSgt Egretne.
+Feeling the situation was under control for the time, the Colonel and I went to Commander’s Call.
+Afterwards, as I exited through the doors of Shambaugh Hall, I received a voicemail message from Master Sergeant Egretne.

 “Shirt!
 This is serious.
 He is gonna die!
 You gotta come down here.”